AkashRajputHUB/U2C-Documentation-Portal/docs/How To Guide.md

+# Install Python using installer

+- Pre-requistes
+	- Create a folder c:\utils
+Note: All installations to be done in this folder and NOT in the default Windows folder

+1. Go to the official Python downloads page for Windows: https://python.org/downloads/windows/.

+2. Download the latest stable version by clicking "Windows installer (64-bit)" or the appropriate option for your system.

+3. Locate the downloaded .exe file and run it to start the installation wizard.
+4. In the installer window, check the box that says Add python.exe to PATH.
+Note: This is a crucial step for running Python from the command line.

+5. Choose Customize installation.

+6. On the Optional Features page, remove the Option "for all users (requires admin privileges)", if you do not have admin privileges.

+7. In the Advanced Options page, in the Customize install location, change the install location to the folder created earlier.
+Note: if the default path specified is C:\Users\Akash.Rajput\AppData\Local\Programs\Python\Python313 change to
+C:\utils\Python313 i.e. Install python in a folder inside c:\utils

+8. Select Install.

+9. Click Close once the installation is complete.

 # Installing MkDocs Material

 To install **MkDocs Material** using Python, you will use `pip`, Python's package installer.
 Ensure **Python** and **pip** are installed.